mesako/mesako.github.io/_portfolio/project5.md

 ---
-title: Project Name
+title: Comprehensive Evaluation of a Center for Teaching & Learning
-subtitle: Lorem ipsum dolor sit amet consectetur.
+subtitle: How can we continuously improve our services and programs in faculty development?
 image: assets/img/portfolio/placeholderimage.jpg
 alt:

 caption:
-  title: Southwest
+  title: Program Evaluation
-  subtitle: Website Design
+  subtitle: Measuring the Work of a CTL
   thumbnail: assets/img/portfolio/placeholderimage.jpg
 ---
 Lorem ipsum.

 {:.list-inline}
 - Where: UC Berkeley
-- What: Project
+- What: Service
 - Collaborators: ?
 - Category: Faculty Development